hamedasgari20/online-portfolio-optimization/README.md

 pip install -r requirements.txt
 ```
 #### Fetching required data
-The required data can be stored in the data directory with the following command.
+The required data can be stored in the datasets directory with the following command.
+This commands is in the ```tools.py```file.
 ```angular2html
 from online-portfolio.tools import get_data